 - Mathias Bühler from Adrianos

-- Andreas Felsen from Quijote Coffee
+- Andreas Felsen from Quijote Kaffee

 - Christoph Sauser from Horizonte Coffee Roasters